gnss-sdr/geniuss-place/_posts/2018-06-30-testing-software-receiver-2.md

  tests.
  * The [GPSTk project](https://github.com/SGL-UT/GPSTk), an open-source library and suite of applications for the satellite navigation community.
-GPSTk is sponsored by [Space and Geophysics Laboratory](https://wwwext.arlut.utexas.edu/sgl.html), within the [Applied Research Laboratories](https://www.arlut.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu) (ARL:UT).
+GPSTk is sponsored by the [Space and Geophysics Laboratory](https://www.arlut.utexas.edu/sgl.shtml), within the [Applied Research Laboratories](https://www.arlut.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu) (ARL:UT).
 GPSTk is the by-product of GPS research conducted at ARL:UT since before the first satellite launched in